10 BEST FORMATS FOR YOUR COMPANY HISTORY BOOK

-If the length and level of detail of some anniversary books makes you shy away from the idea, take a look at Aerojet’s concise compilation of history and photos in just 45 pages.
-Bulleted copy and a timeline make the book easy to comb through, and there is no shortage of imagery, from products, to personal photographs, to advertisements and newspaper clippings over the years.
+If the length and level of detail of some anniversary books make you shy away from the idea, take a look at Aerojet’s concise compilation of history and photos in just 45 pages.
+Bulleted copy and a timeline make the book easy to comb through, and there is no shortage of imagery, from products to personal photographs, to advertisements and newspaper clippings over the years.

 7. Korte Company 50th Anniversary Book

 If your company history archives include plenty of tangible mementos, consider a scrapbook-style chronicle.
 For this 145-page book, everything from drawings and floorplans, to newspaper clippings, to hand-written notes were scanned in and used to illustrate a 50-year history.

 As you might expect, Godiva Chocolate’s anniversary book is a decadent journey through the company’s craftsmanship over the years.
 Unlike many of the others on our list, this one takes a coffee-table-book approach, full of attractive product photos and pitched as the perfect gift for chocolate lovers – an angle to consider if you have an aesthetically pleasing product or service (think architecture, food, fashion, travel).